sj-piano/eth-contract-hello-world/README.md

 Leave the node running in this additional terminal.
 Log output will be displayed.
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

-Deploy the HelloWorld contract: `task deploy-to-local`
+Deploy the HelloWorld contract: `task deploy-local`

 This will output an address.
 Copy this address into the `.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.